Frequently Asked Questions

 - Can I pull from the center/work from the outside of a cake?
 Yes to both!
-I use a top-of-the-line ballwinder to wind all cakes, which results in extremely neat and easy-to-use cakes.
-My personal preference is to pull from the center (even with Silk Lace!) but many customers prefer to work from the outside, especially with lace-weight yarns.
+We use top-of-the-line ballwinders to wind all cakes, which results in extremely neat and easy-to-use cakes.
+My personal preference is to pull from the center but many customers prefer to work from the outside.
 They work equally well either way.

 - How do the Gradients work, exactly?
 Gradients are dyed using a special technique that allows them to change color extremely gradually.
 Instead of stripes or blotches of color, Gradients consist of solid colors that very smoothly blend into each other as the skein progresses.
 When working with a Gradient you'll enjoy seeing these same slow color changes gradually unfold in your project.